Playing the game

 - You must not disguise yourself as a member of a different lineage or species

 It is perfectly acceptable for you to wear a disguise whilst in character (IC).
 Your ability to change your character’s appearance is only ever as effective as the phys-rep that you use; so if someone recognises you then they may choose to recognise your character, regardless of the method used to change your appearance.

-If you believe you recognise a character that you have met previously who appears to be in disguise then you may check out of character (OOC) by asking the player.
+If you believe you recognise a character that you have met previously who appears to be in disguise then you may check out of character (OOC) by asking them.
 You can ask if they are playing a character by name or by reference to a meeting you have had but you cannot simply ask if they are in disguise.
 You may ask a referee to check a character’s identity to avoid asking them directly.
 If another participant asks you if you are playing a specific character in disguise then you must answer truthfully.

 For example, you are playing a Freeborn merrow called Iago but you have disguised yourself as one of the merrow of the Kallavesi.
 If anyone asks OOC if you are playing Iago or ‘your merrow’ or ‘the merrow I met last night’ then you must answer truthfully.

 It is much easier for someone to obtain prosthetics for a lineage or species phys-rep than it would be for a character to adopt that disguise.
 Because of this, you must not disguise yourself as a member of another lineage or species.
 You may disguise your character, but must actively avoid any make-up or prosthetics that could conceivably be confused with the phys-rep requirements of another lineage or species.
 This restriction does not apply if you are using magical means to disguise your appearance.

 For example, your human character could glue foam horns to their forehead but this would not be sufficient for any sane character to think you were a cambion.
 Therefore, you must avoid putting horns on your forehead as part of a normal disguise.